Gissio/radpro/docs/manual.md

 The view can be switched between a 10-minute view, a 60-minute view and a 24-hours view.

-To reset history, read the device's installation instructions.
+To reset the history, read the device's installation instructions.

 ## Conversion factor